-If a pupil spells a word incorrectly, teachers will notify the child and provide them with time to correct the error and learn the word.
+If a pupil spells a word incorrectly, teachers will notify the child and provide them with time to correct the error and learn the word, or words with the same spelling pattern.
 This will help prevent future inaccuracies with the given word.
 Key vocabulary linked to foundation subjects will be displayed on topic boards.
 Pupils are expected to correctly spell all displayed words.